TatesTests/hugeo/README.md

 ## Develop

-Justice was built with [Hugo](https://gohugo.io/) version `0.80.0`, but should support newer versions as well.
+Justice was buiasddasdaslt with [Hugo](https://gohugo.io/) version `0.80.0`, but should support newer versions as well.

 Run the standalone executable `hugo` to serve the site locally: